dishanttayade/FourthSemProject/README.md

 ## Procedure to run the project
 - Install Python(3.8.5) (Dont Forget to add it to the path variables)
 - Create a virtual environment if you need.
+- Download the project and extract or clone it to your pc.
 - Now move to the project directory.
 - Run the following command.
 ```